rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 ### Steam Callbacks

-Callbacks are an important feature of Steamworks, they allow you to retrieve data from Steam without locking up your game.
+Callbacks are an important feature of Steamworks, they allow you to retrieve data asynchronously from Steam without locking up your game.

 One such Callback that you will likely wish to utilize is called `GameOverlayActivated_t`.
 As the name implies it sends you a callback every time the Steam Overlay is activated or deactivated.